-In this tutorial we will show you how to install Cloud Torrent on Debian 9.
-For those of you who didn’t know, Cloud torrent is a self-hosted remote torrent client, written in Go (golang).
-You begin torrents remotely, that are downloaded as collections of documents on the local disk of your host, that are subsequently retrievable or streamable via HTTP.
+In this tutorial, we will show you how to install Cloud Torrent on Debian 9.
+For those of you who didn’t know, Cloud torrent is a self-hosted remote torrent client, written in Go (Golang).
+You begin torrents remotely, which are downloaded as collections of documents on the local disk of your host, that are subsequently retrievable or streamable via HTTP.

 Install Cloud Torrent on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Cloud Torrent on Debian 9.

 First, Download the latest version of Cloud Torrent and install it:

 systemd service to launch it at boot time:

 [Unit] Description=cloud-torrent [Service] WorkingDirectory=/home/user/cloud-torrent/ ExecStart=/usr/local/bin/cloud-torrent --port 8080 --config-path /home/user/cloud-torrent/cloud-torrent.json --title "Cloud Torrent" --log --auth "user:password" Restart=always RestartSec=3 [Install] WantedBy=multi-user.target

 *You will need to replace the user: password variable with the one you want as it will be used to access your Cloud Torrent instance.